masoncfrancis/cs5060/minihw7mario/README.md

 - gym -> gymnasium
 - stable-baselines3 -> newer version compatible with gymnasium

-Regrettably, I was unable to get the `Run.py` from the starter code to work, so unfortunately I was not able to view the outcomes of the training and am unable to provide graphs and charts about them.
+Regrettably, I was unable to get the `Run.py` from the starter code to work because of changes in the packages I'm using, so unfortunately I was not able to view the outcomes of the training and am unable to provide graphs and charts about them.

 ## Key Takeaways